 In order to stay in the site, family members must also be part of the work week volunteer team and have gone through the application process.
-Due to COVID-19, no visitors will be allowed in the volunteer campsite.
+Visitors will not be allowed in the volunteer campsite unless otherwise specified.

 COMMUNICATION

 36. Will more information be provided to help prepare for the work week?